-3. Non-invasive: Native and non-native species recommended for use on State forest lands.
+3. Non-invasive: Native and non-native species recommended for use on state forest lands.

-There are many native species to choose for seed mixes and planting on State forest lands throughout Pennsylvania.
 For non-native species listed in this category, there is no evidence to suggest that any of these non-native species will have invasive tendencies.
 Some of these species have been planted without incidence of invasive spread for many years.
 Others have been subject to monitoring which demonstrated that they were not acting aggressively.
+In addition to the acceptable non-native species, this category also includes the many native species available for seed mixes and planting on state forest lands throughout Pennsylvania.